 The Court will consider all parties' comments on the draft application book index, then decide what documents need to be included and how they need to be arranged.
 The book must:

-- be prepared in accordance with the index approved by the Court Registrar - follow the Registrar's Note on the Preparation of Leave Application Books and Appeal Books.
+- be prepared in accordance with the index approved by the Court Registrar - follow the Registrar's note for civil applications and appeals.

 When the application book is filed, the applicant must also: